jojasadventure/dipole-classifiers/README.md

 Choose one of the following paths:

-- A: External API: Use your own embedding API like Jina:
+- OPTION A: External API: Use your own embedding API like Jina:
   - Copy config.yaml.template to config.yaml and set your api settings in there.

-- B: CPU embedding:
+- OPTION B: CPU embedding:
   - Copy config.yaml.cpu to config.yaml
   - Run TEI docker for CPU command below.
 Note: Stop later with `docker stop tei-cpu`.